Our goal is to share information and products that are truly helpful to renters.

 |Zego Credit||Zego partners with LevelCredit and is free.
 They partner directly with your landlord or property manager.
 Your rent data is sent Equifax or TransUnion.
 Add-on services are available to report up to 24 months of prior rent payment ts for $19.95 (current address) or $29.95 (prior address).|

 How much will my credit score increase if I report rent payments?

-Rent payment reporting services claim there is a positive impact.
+Rent payment reporting services have also reported score increases.
 According to Esusu,

 - People who verify two years of rental history and already have established credit could see an increase of 25-50 points if their rental history doesn’t contain any late payments.